21mdr1/dog-app/README.md

 ### APIs

-- The multiavatar API will be used to generate user avatars off the user's username
+- The multiavatar API will be used to generate user avatars off their username

 ### Sitemap